D-Stiv/SCANNER_plus/README.md

 Implementation of the paper "SCANNER+: Neighborhood-based self-enrichment approach for traffic speed prediction", accepted for publication in the ACM Transactions on Spatial Algorithms and Systems (TSAS) Special Issue on Urban Mobility.

 ## Summary
 In this repository, you can find the code to train and evalute SCANNER+, a novel neighborhood-based self-enrichment approach for traffic speed prediction.
 SCANNER+ learns effective node representations in dynamic road traffic settings.
+This work extends [SCANNER](https://doi.org/10.1145/3589132.3625653), which utilizes correlation-based pattern detection and a self-enrichment mechanism ([SCANNER repository](https://github.com/D-Stiv/SCANNER)).

 ## Setup
 - Create a new virtual environment, and activate.